Security arrangements for project financing in Finland

 In Finland, security over real property is taken in the form of a mortgage.
 The mortgage is a registered pledge that is accessory to the secured receivable.

 The creation of the mortgage requires the mortgage to be registered in the land register.
-Upon registration, a mortgage certificate will be issued by the registry authority.
-The perfection of the mortgage requires that the mortgage certificate is handed over to the creditor.
+Upon registration, an electronic mortgage certificate will be issued by the registry authority.
+The perfection of the mortgage requires that the mortgage certificate is “handed over” to the creditor by registering the new beneficiary in the title and mortgage register.

 Registered leaseholds and other rights of use that meet certain criteria can also be mortgaged.
 If a project relies on leased land, it is essential for eventual project financing to ensure that the leases fulfil the requirements for being mortgaged.
 In this case, they will provide the financing bank with the same comfort as land ownership.